Read our latest case study

 Syrco BASÈ

-Cuisine: Modern European, tasting menu only Price: IDR 1,800,000 (~USD 110) per person; pairings extra Vibe: Quietly precise, chef-driven, small room Booking lead time: 4–6 weeks Address: Ubud (specific address shared on confirmation)
+Cuisine: Modern European, tasting menu only Price: IDR 1,800,000 (~USD 110) per person; pairings extra Vibe: Quietly precise, chef-driven, small restaurant Booking lead time: 4–6 weeks Address: Ubud (specific address shared on confirmation)

 The menu changes frequently.
 Dishes that have featured in recent visits include a remarkable raw fish course built around local snapper and seaweed, and a celery root preparation that anyone who has eaten in serious European kitchens will recognise as the work of a kitchen that knows exactly what it's doing.